Signs you are struggling to cope

 Struggling to cope?
 Feeling overwhelmed?
 Learn about the warning signs and get simple stress relievers to feel better.

+It’s natural to feel nervous or unsure about how to begin discussing your struggles.
+Keep in mind that the person you’re talking to cares about you and wants to help.
 You can start by talking about what’s upsetting you.
 Let them know how you’ve been struggling and what you’re feeling.
 This is a difficult conversation to start, so take your time so you are comfortable and ready.
+You may even like to write a few things down first if that would help you remember.

-You can also talk to a counsellor on a helpline such as SuicideLine Victoria by calling 1300 651 251.
+Remember, you can talk to a counsellor on a helpline such as SuicideLine Victoria by calling 1300 651 251.
 SuicideLine Victoria is free and available 24 hours a day, seven days a week.
 Be clear and honest with them about what has been going on for you, including your suicidal thoughts and feelings.

 When talking suicide with a professional, it is important to let them know whether you have: